wkumari/draft-vandergaast-edns-client-subnet/README.md

    Resolver SHOULD retry the query over TCP to get the complete answer section for caching.

-   If the FAMILY, SOURCE PREFIX-LENGTH, and SOURCE PREFIX-LENGTH bits of ADDRESS in the response don't match the fields in the corresponding query, the full response MUST be dropped, as described in Section 10.

 Contavalli, et al.      Expires December 14, 2015              [Page 11]

-Internet-Draft         Client Subnet in DNS Querys             June 2015
+Internet-Draft        Client Subnet in DNS Queries              Jun 2015

+   If the FAMILY, SOURCE PREFIX-LENGTH, and SOURCE PREFIX-LENGTH bits of ADDRESS in the response don't match the non-zero fields in the corresponding query, the full response MUST be dropped, as described in Section 10.
+For a response to query which specified only the SOURCE PREFIX-LENGTH for privacy masking, the FAMILY and ADDRESS fields should contain the appropriate non-zero information for caching.

    If no ECS option is contained in the response, the Intermediate Nameserver SHOULD treat this as being equivalent to having received a